 This Black Friday and Cyber Monday, we’re throwing out the traditional Black Friday discount in favour of a greener approach.

 For every customer who purchases anything from us during the Black Green Friday 2021 weekend, we will offset the average carbon footprint of the product(s) purchased.
 We’ve teamed up with Ecologi, who offer transparent packages that invest in carbon reduction projects.
+You can track our progress here.

 How does this work?